-Physical Activity Requirements: This occupation requires the ability to stand, walk, and perform repetitive motions for extended periods of time and lift up to 50 lbs.
+This occupation requires the ability to stand, walk, and perform repetitive motions for extended periods of time and lift up to 50 lbs.
 Students must be able to meet these physical requirements in order to complete lab requirements and obtain employment in this field.

-Employability Requirements: All food workers (includes those who work with unpackaged food, food equipment or utensils, or with any surface where people put unwrapped food) are required to have a valid food worker card to work in Washington.
+All food workers (includes those who work with unpackaged food, food equipment or utensils, or with any surface where people put unwrapped food) are required to have a valid food worker card to work in Washington.
 (Chapter 246-217 WAC.)

-Program Length: This program is approximately three quarters long, depending on the time students need to satisfactorily complete all graduation requirements.
+This program is approximately three quarters long, depending on the time students need to satisfactorily complete all graduation requirements.

+1108.000 1101

-CUL 104 Sanitation in Food Service Operations 3
+CUL 104 Sanitation in Food Service 3

+Operations

 CUL 107 Professional Cooking I 7

 CUL 109 Cooking Methods I 7

-CUL 111 Food Preparation I
+CUL 111 Food Preparation I 3

-CUL 113 Introduction to Baking
+CUL 113 Introduction to Baking 3

-CUL 117 Professional Cooking II
+CUL 117 Professional Cooking II 7

 CUL 119 Food Preparation II 3

 CUL 123 Cooking Methods II 7

 CUL 127 Professional Cooking III 7

 CUL 132 American Regional Cuisine 3

 CUL 135 Food Preparation III 3

 CUL 139 Cooking Methods III 7

+English Composition Or 5

-English Compos ition (or higher) or Public Speaking
+Public Speaking 5

-Math Class
+Any 100-Level Math Class 5

-General Psycho logy (or other social science or humanities class) 5
+General Psychology 5

-COLL 102 College Success for All
+COLL 102 College Success for All 3

-TOTAL CREDI TS FOR COMPLETION 78
+Subtotal: 78